voxel51/fiftyone/docs/source/teams/installation.rst

 4. Provide your Azure credentials in any manner recognized by `azure.identity.DefaultAzureCredential <https://learn.microsoft.com/en-us/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python>`_

-In the options above, the `.ini` file should have syntax similar the following:
+In the options above, the `.ini` file should have syntax similar to one of the following:

 .. code-block:: shell